 Mezzanine construction companies offer a valuable service to industrial and commercial operations that require an expansion of their work or storage space.
 A company faces a few choices when it grows to the limits of its facility’s capacity: the company can move to a new facility, expand its current facility, accept the indefinite stagnation of its business or construct mezzanines (assuming it has not built them already).
 The purchase or construction of a new facility is expensive and time consuming.
-Also, the costs of construction and labor, building permits, taxes and other expenses can be quite high in structural expansion projects.
+Also, the costs of construction and labor, building permits, taxes, and other expenses can be quite high in structural expansion projects.
 Mezzanines effectively double the capacities of the spaces in which they are installed, and their construction incurs a fraction of the expenses involved in new building construction or expansion.
-They are versatile, many designs are modular and they can be designed to accommodate a range of load weights.
+They are versatile, many designs are modular, and they can be designed to accommodate a range of load weights.

-can be built into mezzanine systems, allowing for the safe and easy transportation of materials between the mezzanine and other levels.
+The most basic mezzanine design features a platform supported by columns.
+They can be designed in many shapes, constructed out of many materials, and fitted with many accessories.
+Simple, free-standing square and rectangular mezzanines can be placed anywhere on a warehouse or factory floor while minimizing the impedance to movement below; these designs allow for easy and quick access to supplies (many prefabricated mezzanines are designed and used in this way).
+Other mezzanines can be built around the entire space perimeter to allow easy personnel movement throughout a facility, observation, and even visitor tours.
+Any number of grated or treaded stairs can be attached to allow for multiple access points.
+In applications where heavy items are stored or machinery operates on mezzanine platforms, lifts and conveyors can be built into mezzanine systems, allowing for the safe and easy transportation of materials between the mezzanine and other levels.
 Some buildings can be designed to accommodate structural mezzanines, which are raised platforms that are integrated into building construction.
 These systems are usually designed for companies that anticipate the need for extra storage, workspace or observation platforms in advance of relocation or expansion.